What's Hot in the Microbial Sciences

 In addition to lipid II targeting, teixobactin was shown to possess a supramolecular structure that sequesters lipid II into supramolecular fibrils (multi-protein complexes that polymerize into fiber-shaped structures) and displaces phospholipids.
 The result?
 Thinning and disruption of the bacterial cell membrane.
 Teixobactin’s 2 modes of action, (i.e., inhibition of cell wall synthesis and weakening of cytoplasmic membrane), produce an effective compound for targeting the bacterial cell envelope.
 Very few new classes of antibiotics have been created in the past 30 years, yet teixobactin shows promise for targeting bacterial pathogens while sparing mammalian cells.

-Kim Lewis, Ph.D., one of the authors of the Nature study referenced above will be presenting about antibiotics from unusual microorganisms and "undruggable" targets at the ASM Microbe 2023 session titled, “Synthetic Biology Tools and Emerging Environmental Organisms for Antibiotic and Natural Product Discovery and Synthesis."
+Kim Lewis, Ph.D., one of the authors of the Nature study referenced above, presented about antibiotics from unusual microorganisms and "undruggable" targets at the ASM Microbe 2023 session “Synthetic Biology Tools and Emerging Environmental Organisms for Antibiotic and Natural Product Discovery and Synthesis."

 Not surprisingly, MDR bacterial pathogens are also emerging as a major threat in common infections like urinary tract infections (UTI)—one of the most frequent infections for which antibiotics are prescribed.
 As antimicrobial resistance (AMR) continues to increase in uropathogenic Escherichia coli (UPEC), a primary agent of UTIs, new antibiotics and therapies will be critical to maintain ability to control infections.